-Demelza turned to the gentleman on her right, who had earlier introduced himself as Richard Oastler.
-“I think it unfortunate – unkind – the way people talk of the poor Queen.
+Demelza turned to the gentleman man on her right, who had earlier introduced himself as Richard Oastler.
+“I think it unfortunate – unkind – the way people talk of the poor queen.
 She’s had so many tragedies, yet it’s as if everyone is treating her like a prize sow, expected to produce a litter of piglets.”

 Along the table Ross caught her eye and smiled in support of her comment.
 Lord Lyndhurst laughed.
 “Egad, your wife is right, Poldark,” he declared.
 “Let’s wish the poor lady well, and have done with it.”